Mexico Warns of “Far-Reaching Humanitarian Crisis” in Cuba, As US Seeks to Starve Island Nation Into Final Submission

 Economic Strangulation

 Last Thursday, the US announced a raft of new measures intended to starve Cuba’s embattled economy of energy supplies.
 In a new executive order, the Trump administration threatened to impose additional tariffs on any countries that supply oil to the island, even indirectly.
 They include Mexico, the island’s largest remaining supplier which also happens to be the US’ largest trade partner.
-And as we’ve already discussed, the US has huge leverage over Mexico.
+As already flagged in previous posts, the US has plenty of leverage over Mexico.

 Even before the US blocked supply lines between Venezuela and Cuba, energy supplies in Cuba were already chronically short, with the island nation suffering days-long blackouts during 2024 and 2025.
 According to the Financial Times, Cuba has only enough oil to last 15 to 20 days at current levels of demand and domestic production.